nabiloo19/ShegerBusSystem/README.md

 # ShegerBusSystem

-A complete bus system written in c++ using pure OOP and Data Structure concept, Singly Linked List..
+An Ethiopian, locally built Bus System, written in C++ using pure OOP and Data Structure concept, Singly Linked List.

 To run the program: